kvqn/easyshell/packages/problems/README.md

 Run the scripts using `npm run <script-name>`.

 - `build` - Build the test case images for the problems
 - `test` - Test the problems.
-Pass the `SKIP_SUBMISSION_TESTS` environment variable to skip the submission tests (for checking only the config).
+Pass the `SKIP_SUBMISSION_TESTS` environment variable to skip the submission tests (useful for checking only the config).
 - `new` - Create template for a new problem.
 - `cache:website` - Create the problems cache for the website.
 - `cache:queue-processor` - Create the problems cache for the queue processor.